Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 seqkit grep -rp "Ciliophora" 46346_EukRibo-02_full_seqs_2022-07-22_nospace.fas > EukRibo_ciliate.fasta
 ```

-### Reduce redundancy - Construct a new EukRibo dataset with only unique ASVs
+### 2.2.
+Reduce redundancy - Construct a new EukRibo dataset with only unique sequences

-Reduce redundancy by constructing a new EukRibo dataset with unique ASVs.
-Check how many duplicate ASVs the dataset contains:
+Reduce redundancy by constructing a new EukRibo dataset with unique sequences.
+Check how many duplicate sequences the dataset contains:

 ```
 cat EukRibo_ciliate.formatted.fasta | grep ">" | sed -E 's/>.*_(Eukaryota.*)/\1/' | awk 'l[$0]++{d++}END{print d, "(lines are duplicates)"}'
 ```

-129 ASVs were duplicates.
+129 sequences were duplicates.

 Make a pattern file with headers for the unique ASVs: